MicrosoftDocs/azure-devops-docs/docs/user-guide/devops-alm-overview.md

 ## DevOps: Build - Test - Release

 Help your team continuously deliver software at a faster pace and with lower risk, while improving efficiency and collaboration between all teams that participate in release processes.
-Set up continuous integration builds for your app that run with every check in.
+Set up continuous integration builds for your app that run with every check-in.
 Multi-platform build agents support Android, iOS, Java, .NET, and other applications.
 Easily provision test environments.
 Track when the quality is sufficient to release to the customer.

 [![Build your software](media/overview/ov-devops-build.png)](../pipelines/tasks/index.md)[![Set up continuous testing](media/overview/ov-devops-test.png)](../pipelines/index.yml)[![Create a release](media/overview/ov-devops-release.png)](../pipelines/apps/cd/deploy-webdeploy-webapps.md)